PoorRican/LoveOurNeighbor/FUTURE.md

    * Update on the Ministries they like
    * Update admin and reps on MinistryProfile activity
 - Ministry being able to send mass email to all donors or subscribers
+- Events (by Ministries or Churches)
+- DB Backup (via Docker or AWS)

 ## Hard Release Features
 - User Attributes: